silvacms/documentation/source/contents/fields.rst

 .. class:: silva.core.conf.schema.ID

-   Input a Silva content object identifier.
-When used in a form, the validation of this field will only work when the identifier will not be in used in the container on which the form have been called on.
+   Input a valid identifier for a new Silva content.
+When used in a form, the validation of this field will only succeed if the new identifier is not already in used in the nearest container where the form have accessed from and respect the criterias to be a valid identifier.

+.. class:: silva.core.conf.schema.HTMLText

+   Input rich text using a WYSIWYG editor with the help of ``silva.core.editor``.

 .. class:: silva.core.references.schema.Reference